jeanslack/Videomass/dev/pyinstaller/README.md

 There are different ways to get FFmpeg, we consider only two here.

--1 By homebrew (the simply and secure way):
+- By homebrew (the simply and secure way):
 > Before installing FFmpeg you could take a look at this interesting explanation of its homebrew compilation options: <https://gist.github.com/clayton/6196167>

-Or search for the options you want to enable on homebrew:
+search for the options you want to enable on homebrew:
 <https://formulae.brew.sh/formula/ffmpeg>

 Otherwise, get this command for enable all options:
 ```
 brew install ffmpeg --with-chromaprint --with-fdk-aac --with-fontconfig --with-freetype --with-frei0r --with-game-music-emu --with-libass --with-libbluray --with-libbs2b --with-libcaca --with-libgsm --with-libmodplug --with-librsvg --with-libsoxr --with-libssh --with-libvidstab --with-libvorbis --with-libvpx --with-opencore-amr --with-openh264 --with-openjpeg --with-openssl --with-opus --with-rtmpdump --with-rubberband --with-sdl2 --with-snappy --with-speex --with-tesseract --with-theora --with-tools --with-two-lame --with-wavpack --with-webp --with-x265 --with-xz --with-zeromq --with-zimg
 ```
--2 By download the precompiled static binary files:
+- By download the precompiled static binary files:

 Go at this page <https://ffmpeg.zeranoe.com/builds/macos64/static/>, download your prefered file, then extract the archive.
 Inside the 'bin' folder you find